History Adventures 2026

 A benefit of Friends of the Littleton Library and Museum membership is early registration and a 10% discount.

-Explorers will experience the day-to-day work that went into running a 19th century farm.
-From the early settlement in the Kansas Territory in the 1860s to the family farm of the 1890s in Littleton, children will step back in time to learn about the skills needed for farm life in Colorado.
+Experience the day-to-day work that went into running a 19th-century farm!
+From early settlement in what was then Kansas Territory in the 1860s to the family farm of the 1890s in Littleton, children will step back in time to learn about the skills needed for farm life in Colorado.

-Explorers will work with the historic interpreters to care for the animals, prepare an historic recipe, build a fire, and attend a lesson in Littleton’s first schoolhouse.
-Participants will record their thoughts in their pioneer journals and come away with a greater understanding of a child’s life in the 1800s.
+They will learn to care for the animals, prepare a historic recipe, build a fire, and attend a lesson in Littleton’s first schoolhouse.
+Participants will record their thoughts in their pioneer journals and come away with a greater understanding of a farm life in the 1800s.

-Depending upon the start and end points, the journey west could take two to three months!
+The journey west could take two to three months!
 The pioneers tried to pack enough provisions for this journey; however, sometimes supplies could be scarce and creativity was needed to find supplies along the trail.
 Nature became their market.
-Products like food, medicine, writing implements or flint for fire starting could be found if they knew what to look for.
+Products like food, medicine, writing implements, or flint for fire starting could be found if they knew what to look for.
 Campers will discover some of the plants and animals essential to the pioneers along the trail.

 Campers will create a quill using a pen knife, make ink from berries, sew a “possibles bag” out of animal hide, create cordage from cattails stalks, and design a powder horn.
-In addition to exploring items found along the trail, campers will visit the blacksmith shop to help create a steel striker from a piece of carbon steel.
+In addition to exploring items found along the trail, campers will visit the blacksmith shop and learn how to start a fire using flint and steel.
 All items campers create are taken home at the end of camp.

 This session will focus on western cattle culture and the jobs that cowboys, cowgirls, and vaqueros have done for hundreds of years.
 Not many people realize that one of the major cattle trails ran through Colorado.
 The Goodnight/Loving Trail, established by Texas cattleman Charlie Goodnight, passed through Pueblo and Denver.

-This adventure will teach Explorers the skills that cowboys had to learn in order to manage a large herd traveling across the open plains.
-Explorers will learn to rope, cook camp biscuits, compose cowboy poetry, sing cowboy songs, and even ride in a barrel race with a stick horse they make themselves.
+This session will teach the skills that cowboys, cowgirls, and vaqueros had to learn in order to manage a large herd traveling across the open plains.
+Participants will learn to rope, cook camp biscuits, compose cowboy poetry, sing cowboy songs, and even ride in a barrel race with a stick horse they make themselves.

-Step into the role of an historic artist as the Littleton Museum combines art and history.
-In this session, Explorers will learn about some of the most influential artists who visited Colorado in the 19th century.
+Step back in time to create unique works of art and learn about some of the most influential artists who visited Colorado in the 19th century.
 As we discover the stories surrounding these artists, kids will participate in painting, drawing, and crafting projects.

-At the end of the day, Explorers will take home a portfolio of their work as well as short biographies of the artists that inspired their projects.
+At the end of the day, children will take home a portfolio of their work as well as short biographies of the artists that inspired their projects.

 Frequently Asked Questions